 $ git checkout main $ git merge upstream/main

-Note: When merging upstream buildpacks, do not use
+Important When you merge upstream buildpacks, do not use

 git rebase.
 This approach is not sustainable because you confront the same merge conflicts repeatedly.